PreciselyData/big-data/databricks-addressing/README.md

 # Geo Addressing SDK for Big Data in Databricks
 This sample for Databricks demonstrates how to install, configure, and execute an geo addressing capabilities of Geo Addressing SDK in Databricks.

+> **NOTE: For Dtabricks Unity Catalogue Shared Compute, the Geo Addressing SDK for Big Data is not supported because of the architecture limitations on Shared Compute.
+We recommend using Personal or Single User Compute for running the Geo Addressing SDK for Big Data.**

 ## Getting Started

 Below are the steps mentioned to get started with using Geo Addressing SDK for Big Data in Databricks.